 Withholding federal income tax from employee wages is a necessary, but tricky, part of running payroll.
 There is no standard amount you withhold from employee wages for federal income taxes.
-Instead, tax amounts are determined by factors like pay, claimed allowances, and filing status.
+Instead, tax amounts are determined by factors like pay, Form W-4 withholding information, and filing status.

 You need to have each employee’s tax filing status so you can determine the correct amount to withhold.
 Learn about the different tax filing status options and how filing status can affect the amount you withhold for federal income tax.